-A very aesthetic specimen of Cerussite Malachite Pyromorphite from the Top End.
-Well formed Pyromorphite and interesting Cerussite crystals on Malachite.
+An aesthetic specimen of Cerussite Malachite Pyromorphite from the Top End.
+Small Yellow Pyromorphite and interesting Cerussite crystals on Malachite.
 The Malachite is chatoyant and in botryoidal form with some velvet covering.
 A super piece from a great Aussie location.
 Amazing to look at under magnification.
-From one collector to another.
+Mounted on a perspex pad for enhanced display.

 Browns Deposit, Rum Jungle, NT.